wvchallenges/se-challenge-payroll/README.md

 This application was built using microservice architecture.
 There is a <b>frontend</b> and a <b>backend</b> folder that make up the app.
 The technologies used are:

 - frontend: <b>react</b> (tested on node v12.14.0)
-- backend: <b> flask </b> (tested on python3)
+- backend: <b> flask </b> (tested on python3 and pip3)
 - database: <b> sqlite3 </b> (python inbuilt library)

-You can either test locally, or through docker:
+You can either test locally, or through docker (assuming python3 and pip3 are installed for local testing):

 Docker (recommended)
 ---
 ```
 # root folder
-# you will see "To ignore, add // eslint-disable-next-line to the line before."
+# you will see "You can now view frontend in the browser"
 # that's when you know it is complete
 docker-compose up
 ```